 These will only take about an hour so keep a close eye on them.

-The done temperature for chicken is normally 165°F but since these are chicken legs and have a lot more fat internally, we not only want that fat to render and the skin to crisp up real good, I have been getting great results from cooking these to 175-180°F.
+The done temperature for chicken is normally 165°F but since these are chicken legs and have a lot more fat internally, we’ll get better results by cooking these to 175-180°F.

 Tender and juicy!

 If you don’t have one, you can check them out at https://www.smoking-meat.com/thermapen.